In this article written for Thomson Reuters Practical Law, Neil Hext KC…

 Mark was admitted as an Attorney at Law in the Cayman Islands in 2018 and as a Barrister of the Eastern Caribbean Supreme Court (British Virgin Islands) in 2017, after having been called to the Bar in England and Wales in 2013.

 Mark has appeared in a broad range of commercial cases in the Commercial Court and Chancery Division in London, as well as in the Court of Appeal of England and Wales.
-He also has significant experience of litigation in the Cayman Islands, the BVI and the Isle of Man, both at first instance and on appeal.
+He also has significant experience of litigation in the Cayman Islands, the BVI and the Isle of Man (amongst other jurisdictions), both at first instance and on appeal.

 Mark’s previous experience includes working as the Judicial Assistant to Lord Justice Maurice Kay, then the Vice-President of the Court of Appeal (Civil Division).
 During this time, Mark was involved in a number of high profile cases and gained an invaluable insight into the appellate process.